CAODH/EquiScore/README.md

 This repository contains all code, instructions and model weights necessary to **screen compounds** by EquiScore, eval EquiScore or to retrain a new model.

-If you have any question, feel free to open an issue or reach out to us: [caodh@zju.edu](caodh@zju.edu).
+If you have any question, feel free to open an issue or reach out to us: [caodh@zju.edu.cn](caodh@zju.edu.cn).

 ![Alt Text](./figs/model_framework.png)